 In the postseason, the franchises have met just once, which was a victory for the Falcons.
 Atlanta had the biggest defeat over the Saints back in 1973, beating them 62-7.
 The record for the longest win streak also belongs to the Falcons – 10 consecutive games between 1995 and 1999.

 This inter-divisional rivalry is one that is wrought with aggression.
 The teams have been in the NFC South division since 2002 and have so far faced each other 59 times, with the Tampa Bay Buccaneers leading the series slightly – 30 wins to the Falcons 29 wins.
 Although many consider the New Orleans Saints to be the team’s most bitter rivals, the Buccaneers may certainly be considered their most brutal rivals.

 Aggressive play has tainted their rivalry – play that tends to go on long after the final whistle has blown.
 The games between the two teams are often wrought with penalties.
 Despite this, most of the punches, shoves and pushes still go unpunished.
 These games are usually exciting for the fans but difficult for players looking to avoid injuries in an already aggressive sport.

 The Carolina Panthers

 The rivalry between these two teams originated in 1995 after the Panthers joined the NFL as an expansion team.
 Both of these teams played in the NFC West up until 2001 until being moved over to the newly created NFC South division in 2002.
-To date, the teams met twice a year in the regular-season but have never met in the playoffs as yet.
+To date, the teams met twice a year in the regular-season but have never met in the playoffs as of yet.